eclipse/vorto/website/content/userguide/import_model.md

 * Let's say that the user uses any 3rd party editor and with the DSL documentations comes up with a new model(s) and wants to have it into the repository.
 He/She needs to do the following two steps

-1. Select and upload model for validation
+1. Select and upload model(s) for validation
-2. Decide to Import the validated model
+2. Decide to Import the validated model(s)

 > The file name extensions could be: _.mapping_, _.infomodel_, _.type_, _.fbmodel_

-### Steps to select and upload model (in our case: function block model with .fbmodel)
+### Steps to select and upload model(s):

+Let's say in our case: function block model with .fbmodel extension

  * Click on the **Import** tab, which leads to the following screenshot.